NextronSystems/asgard-manual/usage/administration.rst

 This section also allows you to set and modify an API key.

 Note that currently an API key always has the access rights of the user context in which it has been generated.
-If you want to create a restricted API key, add a new restricted user and generate an API key in the new user’s context.
+If you want to create a restricted API key, add a new restricted user and generate an API key in the new user's context.

 Uninstall ASGARD Agents
 -----------------------